 I just replaced many of our light bulbs with [easyazon_link identifier=”B01CAL1EMY” locale=”US” nw=”y” nf=”y” tag=”dagmarblecom-20″ cart=”n” cloak=”y” popups=”n”]LED light bulbs[/easyazon_link].

 I have to admit that I’m not a fan of the light the ones I bought emit — it is a very harsh, and I put back the old bulb in the living room — but light bulbs have evolved so much in just the last few years, I just have to find the kind I like the best.

 I made a point to replace the light bulbs with LED in rooms I’m not in as much and the outside lights.

 7. Use stained, old clothes one more time

-I hope these tips help you save some money and make you feel great about saving resources and being green!
+I hope these 7 tips on being frugal and green help you save money and make you feel great about saving precious resources.